Part One: Making a Small Pouch in the Stomach

 If you’re considering weight-loss surgery, gastric bypass isn’t your only option.
 Others include:

-- Adjustable gastric banding(also called laparascopic gastric banding, or lap band surgery) is the least invasive and second most common weight loss surgery.
+- Adjustable gastric banding(also called laparascopic gastric banding, or lap band surgery) is the least invasive weight loss surgery.
 It accounts for about 15%-20% of procedures.
 In gastric banding, a surgeon places a silicone ring around the upper stomach.

 The surgeon can adjust the ring's tightness by injecting saline through the skin to fill up the band or extracting saline to loosen it.
 This fine-tunes the exact size of the stomach.
 For example, if a too-tight stomach is causing side effects, the bands can be loosened.
 Tightening the bands can shrink the stomach.